epfl-ada/ada-2020-project-milestone-p3-p3_klr/README.md

 # **Milestone P3: Team KLR**

-## **1) Title** : Extending the comparison of classification algorithms' ability to predict imbalanced civil war data
+## **1) Title** : Extending the comparison of classification algorithms' ability to predict a civil war onset on an imbalanced dataset

 ## **2) Abstract**